zincio/apidocs/source/includes/_orders.md

 }
 ```

-Once the request completes, the retrieve an order response should either return a response of type `order_response` or `error`.
+Once the request process completes, the retrieve an order response should either return a response of type `order_response`, with the details of the successfully placed order or `error`.
 An error response body will contain a `code` and a `message`.
 The code indicates the error that occurred, while the message provides a more detailed description of the error.
 Any extra details about the error will be provided in the `data` object.
 For a full list of errors, see the [Errors section](#errors).

 ### Order response attributes